deepkashiwa20/DeepCrowd/README.md

 ## DeepCrowd: A Deep Model for Large-Scale Citywide Crowd Density and Flow Prediction

 ## Datasets
-Data is now available at Yahoo!
+Yahoo!
+Bousai Crowd Data is now available at Yahoo!
 Japan Research website.
 You can get the data by submitting the application form. https://randd.yahoo.co.jp/en/softwaredata

+## Model
+Please check DeepCrowd.py or workBousai_TYO(OSA)_ours
 ## Dependencies
 Working environment and major dependencies:
 * Ubuntu 16.04.6 LTS